gonicus/gofaxip/README.md

 ### Fallback from T.38 to SpanDSP softmodem

-In rare cases we noticed problems with certain remote stations that could not successfully negotiate with some T.38 Gateways we tested.
+In rare cases we noticed problems with certain remote stations that could not successfully work with some T.38 Gateways we tested.
 In the case we observed, the remote tried to use T.4 1-D compression with ECM enabled.
 After disabling T.38 the fax was successfully received.

 To work around this rare sort of problem and improve compatiblity, GOfax.IP can identify failed transmissions and dynamically disable T.38 for the affected remote station and have FreeSWITCH use SpanDSP's pure software fax implementation.
 The station is identified by caller id and saved in FreeSWITCH's `mod_db`.
 To enable this feature, set `softmodemfallback = true` in `gofax.conf`.